ibm-cloud-docs/CDN/troubleshooting.md

 {: troubleshoot}
 {: support}

 When your {{site.data.keyword.cloud_notm}} CDN is configured to use Cloud Object Storage (COS) as the object storage, direct access to the website will not work.
+{:tsSymptoms}

 You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
+{:tsResolve}

 This behavior is caused by the index document limitation in IBM COS.
+{:tsCauses}

 ## I can't connect through a `curl` command or browser using the hostname with HTTPS.
 {: #i-cant-conect-through-a-curl-command-or-browser-using-the-hostname-with-https}